micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/debugging/index.md

 author: Ingo Lütkebohle (merged by Tomasz Kołcon)
 ---

-This tutorial consists of 2 parts: debugging a NuttX target with GDB and OpenOCD and debugging with Visual Studio Code.
-The first one describes tools installation and debugging via command line.
-The second focuses on the description of debugging using the modern IDE.
+This tutorial consists of two parts: First, debugging a NuttX target with GDB and OpenOCD.
+This part covers tool installation and debugging via command line.
+Second, debugging with Visual Studio Code, i.e. using a modern IDE.

 ## Debugging a NuttX target with GDB and OpenOCD